Guide for Hikers : What to Wear on Hiking Trail

 Introduction

-Once you’ve discovered that, the next question on your mind will most definitely be, “but why?”
-This article aims at providing you with an appropriate justification on this topic.
+Once you’ve discovered that, the next question on your mind will most definitely be, “But why?”
+This article aims to provide you with an appropriate justification for this topic.

 Reasons behind the government ban on ‘Manaslu Trek Without Guide’:-